spack/spack/lib/spack/docs/packaging_guide.rst

 Skipping the expand step
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Spack normally expands archives automatically after downloading them.
+Spack normally expands archives (e.g. `*.tar.gz` and `*.zip`) automatically after downloading them.
 If you want to skip this step (e.g., for self-extracting executables and other custom archive types), you can add ``expand=False`` to a ``version`` directive.

 .. code-block:: python